Supplemental insurance covers expenses not normally paid for by insurance and may pay you cash when you cannot work.

 There are two kinds of accident policies: Accidental Death and Dismemberment Insurance (AD&D) and Accident Health Insurance.
 These two plans are often combined and sold together.
 It is important to speak with a licensed Florida insurance agent because plans, policies and coverage options vary by state.

-Accident health insurance, sometimes called a “accident hospital indemnity” policy, pays for medical costs resulting from an accident that aren’t covered by your regular health insurance.
+Accident health insurance, sometimes called an “accident hospital indemnity” policy, pays for medical costs resulting from an accident that is not covered by your regular health insurance.
 These policies often also cover the costs of extended home care service and travel and lodging expenses for family members.

 Similar to other types of supplemental insurance, the additional coverage is meant to help you pay for services and items not covered by your regular health plan.

 These plans are different and not to be confused by the Medicare Supplemental Insurance plans.
 The name may have supplemental in it, but that is the only thing in common.
 Here is a brief description of what a Medicare Supplemental plan is and read more in our Medigap section.

 One common type of supplemental insurance is called Medigap for our seniors.
 It is sold by private insurance companies and by their licensed agents to the seniors in Florida.

 Original Medicare, which includes Part A (Hospital) Insurance and Part B (Medical) Insurance, pays for many health-related services and medical supplies – but it doesn’t cover everything.

 You can purchase a Medicare Supplemental Insurance policy to pay for the 20% coverage gaps that are not paid for by Medicare such as co-payments, co-insurance, and deductibles.
 Together, these can add up to very large out-of-pocket expense, especially if you are hospitalized or need skilled nursing services.